Home | A - Z List: A B C D E F G H I J K L M N O P Q R S T U V W X Y Z | About Us

 Telephone: (800) 733-5823Fax: (316) 462-3393E-mail: firstname.lastname@example.orgWebsite: http://www.deltadentalks.comAvailable from the website.

-This website describes the Prevent Abuse and Neglect through Dental Awareness (PANDA) program and provides resources for dentists, dental hygienists, teachers, social workers, law enforcement, nurses, counselors, and other health care professionals in Kansas.
-Contents include links to a list of state-mandated reporters and the Kansas Code for Care of Children, contact information for requesting a PANDA presentation or reporting child abuse and neglect, information on signs of abuse and neglect, and links to partner organizations of the Prevent Abuse Coalition of Kansas (PACK) and media releases.
+These resources are designed for dentists, dental hygienists, teachers, social workers, law enforcement, nurses, counselors, and other health professionals in Kansas.
+Resources include links to a list of state-mandated reporters and the Kansas Code for Care of Children, contact information for requesting a PANDA presentation or reporting child abuse and neglect, information on signs of abuse and neglect, and links to partner organizations of the Prevent Abuse Coalition of Kansas (PACK) and media releases.
 A toolkit containing a program fact sheet, indicators of child abuse and neglect, and a tip card is also available from the website.

 Keywords: Oral health, Emotional abuse, Physical abuse, Child neglect, Resources for professionals, State initiatives, Kansas, Children